-The Board enjoys engaging with our shareholders and are keen to understand their needs and expectations.
-Proactive investor presentations and interviews are provided from time to time.
+Our Directors enjoy engaging with our shareholders and are keen to understand their needs and expectations.
+Proactive investor presentations and interviews are provided from time to time and the Directors maintain a regular dialogue with analysts, which assists in assuring transparency and potentially a wider readership for these communications.
 In addition, twice-yearly meetings are arranged with major shareholders when the Company presents its results and these enable the Board to obtain an understanding of our shareholders' objectives and concerns.
+The Board is, however, aware of its legal and regulatory duties not to act in any manner that would provide any shareholder or group of shareholders with any unfair advantage compared to shareholders as a whole.

-The Company' annual general meeting enables a direct engagement between the Board and shareholders and maintains a good flow of information and feedback to the Board about shareholder areas of focus and concern.
-Regretfully, due to the COVID-19 restrictions, the 2021 and 2022 AGM were conducted as closed or restricted meetings and the directors did not have the customary opportunity to engage directly with shareholders in this way.
-The 2023 AGM, scheduled for January next year, will be a fully open meeting and the Board looks forward to re-engaging in person with shareholders at that time.
+The Company's annual general meeting enables a direct engagement between the Board and shareholders and maintains a good flow of information and feedback to the Board about shareholder areas of focus and concern.
+The 2024 AGM, scheduled for January next year, will be a fully open meeting and will also enable remote access to monitor the proceedings and the Board looks forward to engaging with shareholders at that time.

-During a financial year, shareholders receive either a letter informing them that the Annual Report, the Interim Report and any Circular letter to shareholders published by the Company is available to view and download from the Company's website or, if they have so elected, hard copy of such reports or documents.
+During a financial year, shareholders receive either a letter informing them that the Annual Report, the Interim Report and any Circular letter to shareholders published by the Company is available to view and download from the Company's website or, if they have so elected, providing them with hard copy of such reports or documents.
 In addition, shareholders and other interested parties are able to register at the Company's website to receive alerts when announcements are issued by the Company and/or to receive other information about the Group's products and services.